 For a company that was barely known a few years ago, Mavenir has emerged as one of the more disruptive vendors in the wireless space, namely in taking on big players in the RAN market while continuing to play in a number of areas.

 It’s not a newbie by any means.
-The company's history goes back to 2005, and it boasts a number of firsts in the areas of VoLTE, RCR, Voice of Wi-Fi and cloud RAN.
+The company's history goes back to 2005, and it boasts a number of firsts in the areas of VoLTE, RCR, Voice over Wi-Fi and cloud RAN.
 But in the past year or so, it has been making moves that are turning some heads.
 (Mavenir is among the 2018 FierceTelecom Edition Innovation Award winners.)

 In February 2017, the company relaunched as a 100% carrier-focused solutions provider with a path to 5G and a software-based portfolio that hits every layer of the mobile network infrastructure stack.
-Headquartered in Richardson, Texas, it’s led by Pardeep Kohli and employs about 2,300—far fewer the much larger competitors Ericsson and Nokia it’s attempting to take on in the RAN arena.
+Headquartered in Richardson, Texas, it’s led by Pardeep Kohli and employs about 2,300—far fewer than the much larger competitors Ericsson and Nokia that it’s attempting to take on in the RAN arena.

 In October, Mavenir was named along with two others—Altiostar and Parallel Wireless—as one of the vendors in pilot OpenRAN deployments with Telefónica and Vodafone.
 That same month, Mavenir announced it was leading an Open RAN partner ecosystem designed to give operators more options and to make it easier to deploy a cloud-based Open RAN solution.
 The partners there include MTI, Tecore Networks, Baicells, NEC, AceAxis, KMW, Benetel, CommScope, Blue Danube Systems and Airrays.